 How is it possible that your vision, universally perceived as good, might destroy good works?
 Visions when poorly designed misdirect energy and injures people and squanders resources.

 You can, as I’ve witnessed in my advising work, design visions without fatal flaws.
-Later this week, I’m part of a panel discussing Entrepreneurial Nonprofit Leadership.
-(It’s not too late–sign up here.)
-To prepare, I studied my client list and interviews.
+As I wrote this post, I was preparing to be part of a panel discussing entrepreneurial nonprofit leadership.
+To prepare, I studied client and interviews lists.
 I analyzed leaders with the most entrepreneurial mindset and their visions.
 I found five vision challenges.

 As leaders, we’ve taken to heart, Jim Collin’s invitation to seek a big hairy audacious goal (BHAG.)
 What we haven’t reckoned with is what happens when we step beyond audacious into the big, hairy, and imprudent.